-- American Airlines, AAdvantage Program – off-peak awards and many non-alliance partners including 5-star Etihad Airways.
+- American Airlines, AAdvantage Program – off-peak awards and many great non-alliance partners including 5-star Etihad Airways.

-- British Airways, Executive Club Program – great for short flights and household miles pooling.
+- British Airways, Executive Club Program – great for awards on short flights and household miles pooling.

 - United, Mileages Plus Program – best for frequent and infrequent flyers worldwide.
 No fuel surcharges on award flights.
 Downside: no mileage pooling.

 - Lufthansa (the only European airline with 5-star rating), Miles&More Program – if you fly a lot with Lufthansa and affiliates.
-Mileage pooling is available starting from May 2018.
+Mileage pooling is available for members in Germany, Austria and Switzerland.